Jocelyn Jones-Lybarger

 Jocelyn Jones-Lybarger is an American former mixed martial artist who competed in the Strawweight division of the UFC and has competed in Invicta.
 She competed at UFC Fight Night: MacDonald vs. Thompson.
-On January 19, 2017, she announced her retirement from MMA on her Facebook page.
+On January 19, 2017, she announced her retirement from MMA.

 Personal life

 Jones-Lybarger has a twin sister named Jillian, who is also a mixed martial artist.
 Their older sister Shannon is the retired pornographic actress Dylan Ryder.
 Jocelyn Jones-Lybarger is a fan of the Los Angeles Chargers.